rp-rs/rp-hal-boards/boards/rp-pico/README.md

 To start a basic project from scratch, create a project using `cargo new project-name`.
 Within the project directory, run `cargo add rp-pico`, `cargo add cortex-m-rt`, and `cargo add panic-halt`.
-The first command will this HAL (Hardware Abstraction Layer), the second is required for the `#[entry]` macro, and _panic-halt_ creates a simple panic function, which just halts.
+The first command will add this HAL (Hardware Abstraction Layer), the second is required for the `#[entry]` macro, and _panic-halt_ creates a simple panic function, which just halts.

 You'll also need to copy the cargo config file from the [repo](https://github.com/rp-rs/rp-hal-boards/blob/main/.cargo/config).
 It specifies the target and optimizing flags to the linker.
 You'll also need to copy [_memory.x_](https://github.com/rp-rs/rp-hal-boards/blob/main/memory.x) to your project root.
 This file tells the linker the flash and RAM layout, so it won't clobber the bootloader or write to an out of bounds memory address.